pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 Let’s take a look at our goal again: building an in-browser TiDB database.
 Breaking it down, we got a few questions to answer:

 1. Can TiDB be compiled to an in-browser application?
 If yes, how?
-2. How can users input the SQL statements and get their results?
+2. How can users input the SQL statements and get their results just from the browser?

 Let’s find out.